-MCLC and MCLC Resource Center are pleased to announce publication of Jia Tan’s review of Queer Marxism in Two Chinas (Duke UP, 2015), by Petrus Liu.
-The review appears below, but is best read at its online home here: http://u.osu.edu/mclc/book-reviews/jia-tan/.
-My thanks to Jason McGrath, MCLC book review editor for media studies, for ushering the review to publication.
+MCLC and MCLC Resource Center are pleased to announce publication of Man He’s review of The Cultural Revolution on Trial: Mao and the Gang of Four (Cambridge UP, 2016), by Alexander C. Cook.
+The review appears below, but is best read at its online home: http://u.osu.edu/mclc/book-reviews/manhe/

 Kirk A. Denton, editor

-Reviewed by Jia Tan
+Reviewed by Man He

-MCLC Resource Center Publication (Copyright June, 2017)
+MCLC Resource Center Publication (Copyright July, 2017)